Linda French MBACP Counsellor and Supervisor

 I am drawn to creative ways of exploring aspects of ourselves and our past that we may find difficult to come to terms with, which is partly why the Internal Family Systems and the Gestalt counselling approaches appeal to me.
 We are all different and need different things to become more resilient and self-compassionate, and to have a better quality of life.

 I am highly experienced in working with a wide range of issues, including anxiety and depression, trauma, loss, physical health issues and issues of difference.
 I am particularly interested in the subject of shame and the many ways in which it can impact our lives.
 I have developed training for other counsellors on this issue.
 I have worked in diverse environments such as prisons, education, the NHS and community substance misuse services.

 If you are coming for couples' therapy, I offer a safe and contained space in which we can work together to focus on the underlying problem between you.
 I aim to enable both of you to gain as much insight as possible into the dynamics between you and to develop new ways of working through the difficulties in your relationship.
 If you have decided to end your relationship I will support you both through this and will work with you to make the process as good as it can be.

 Training, qualifications & experience

-* Currently a Counsellor and Clinical Lead at 4Cs Counselling Centre.
+* Currently a Counsellor and Clinical Advisor at a local counselling centre.